Shamsabad, Farrukhabad: History

 The Moghals who succeeded in establishing their kingdom in 1526 also took interest in Shamsabad.
 Babar made Vikrama Jeet Sisodia his Subedar -provincial governor- of Shamsabad in 1528.

 Humayun, following his defeat by Sher Shah Suri circa 1541 at Chausa (after which village the famous mango variety is named) near Kannauj fled to Delhi through Shamsabad.
 The Saiyyeds of Shamsabad provided boats for Humayun as the Ganges was in spate.
 Sher Shah was in hot pursuit and this help by the Saiyyeds made him furious.
 However, considering the religious sanctity of the Saiyyeds he gave them the lesser punishment of having their ears cut off but dealt with the others who helped Humayun much more severely.

 In Akbar's reign (1556–1605) Shamsabad was made a pargane (Tehsil) of Kannauj Sarkar (District).
 Mirza Tahir and Rai Damodar Das -a Kayastha- were Akbar's chief officers who rebuilt Shamsabad from 1589.
 A village adjacent to Shamsabad at its northern boundary is known as Akbar pur Damodar.
 A mohalla called Manjhli Haveli is said to be named after the residence of the middle son of Rai Damodar Das.
 This mohalla is also in the northern part of Shamsabad.
 There was a reputed madrasa (school) in Shamsabad during Akbar's reign and even his courtier, the well-known historian Abdul Qadir Badyuni, stayed here for sometime.

 After the weakening of the Moghal Empire and the founding of Farrukhabad in 1714 by Mohammed Khan Bangash (a Subedar of Farrukh Siyar, the Moghal King in Delhi), Shamsabad was de facto ruled by the Bangash Nawabs till their treaty with East India Company in June 1802.
 Thereafter, until 1947, it was under the British rule with the exception of a few months in the First War of Independence in 1857.

 Shamsabad and its people also played some part in this war.
 Finally, the English troops defeated the freedom fighters in January 1858 at a place called Jhanna Khar to the west of Shamsabad.

 Shamsabad came under the Notified/Town Area Act in 1908.

 It has 33 mohallas and in the 2011 census its provisional population was 27,385.

+Geography

+Shamsabad is situated at at a distance of 25 km to the west of Farrukhabad.